Roxxik/Hello-BareMetal-Rust/README.md

 # Hello-BareMetal-Rust
 A simple PoC Hello World in Rust for BareMetal OS

+It is possible (by liballoc) to (unsafely) allocate chunks of memory, smaller than a whole page Next thing to do is porting libstd/ rusts liballoc

 # How to build
 1. get libcore (same version as rustc)
   - cp -rf path/to/rust/src/libcore .